 Themed discussion presenters (4 to 5 per themed discussion) will each be allocated 5 minutes to provide a brief overview of their posters.
 This time should be used to summarize key results, conclusions, and discussion points.
 If a discussant runs over the time limit, the moderator will interrupt and ask to have the presentation concluded.

-Updated for CROI 2018.
-Presentations from randomized trials and cohorts should follow the ICMJE guidelines, including reporting of study designs (eg, prospective, observational, randomized, double-blind, STROBE, CONSORT, or others), statistical methods, and outcomes by demographic variables.
-See: ICMJE Preparing for Submission.
+Presentations from randomized trials and cohorts should follow the International Committee of Medical Journal Editors (ICMJE) guidelines, including reporting of study designs, (eg, prospective, observational, randomized, double-blind, STROBE, CONSORT, or others), statistical methods, and outcomes by demographic variables.
+See the ICMJE guidelines for more details.

 Title Slide with Financial Disclosures